Imzzz01/cine-lens12/README.md

 Improved Movie details:
-  • Add features like movie reviews, box office data, steaming availability etc Integration and external API's
+  • Add features like movie reviews, box office data, steaming availability etc

+CineLens is designed to make movie exploration easier, more enjoyable and customised to your preferences.
+This platform is built to enhance your movie-watching experience.

+Integration and external API's

 Internal or external reference: